By Dan Kilbridge | | 21 mins

 The Ultimate Guide to Golf Betting

-The match format is great for betting with a clear focus on one group and the opportunity to bet every hole.
-Regular PGA Tour events are far more complicated.
+The size of the fields and amount of action also limited golf betting’s true potential.
 There’s so much action all around the course that it wasn’t possible to funnel into a cohesive live betting format until the technology caught up.

 “We average 144 players in a tournament, (with players averaging) 70 shots a day over four days,” PGA Tour Senior Vice President of Tournament Administration Andy Levinson said.
 “You’re talking about more than 30,000 shots on average in a given week, and then we take as many as 25 attributes on each shot.
 So there’s a tremendous amount of data and the sport is ideal for in-play betting with a focus on events within the event.”